 Almost all these commentaries can be read in four ways: online in their totality, as downloadable PDFs in our E-Library, or purchased from Amazon as an Ebook or Paperback.

 Dharma for Awakening Series

 Lao Tse was born in the Hunan province around 604 B.C., and eventually became historian and librarian of the Emperor’s royal library at the Court of Chow.
 Loving solitude, he was rarely seen, but he met the great Confucius at least once, inspiring him to say about Lao Tse: “This day I have seen a dragon.
 Birds have wings to fly with, fish have fins to swim with, wild beasts have feet to run with.
 For feet there are traps, for fins nets, for wings arrows.
 But who knows how dragons surmount wind and clouds into heaven?”
 Those who know and comprehend the teachings of Lao Tse know how–and do.
-This commentary on Lao Tse’s Tao Teh King is extremely useful for students of dharma.
-By Abbot George Burke
+This commentary by Abbot George Burke on Lao Tse’s Tao Teh King is extremely useful for students of dharma.
+Read it now.

 Writings on Sanatana Dharma and Study Aids

 Shankara outlines in a section titled “A Method Of Enlightening A Disciple” from the Upadeshasahasri–A Thousand Teachings–how the aspirants should receive the first instructions in the inquiry as to the nature of the Self.
 It begins “We shall now explain a method of teaching the means to liberation for the benefit of those aspirants after liberation who are desirous and are possessed of faith.”
 The texts cited certainly need comment–as Shankara assumed those who used his text would do.
 This commentary by Abbot George Burke (Swami Nirmalananda Giri) provides that commentary.